telerik/maui-docs/controls/datagrid/sorting.md

 # Sorting

-The DataGrid provides built-in sorting functionality which allows the user to easily order the view of the data the control represents.
+The DataGrid provides a built-in sorting functionality which allows the user to order the view of the data the control represents.
 Sorting the control is possible both through the UI and programmatically.

 ## Programmatic Sorting

 The DataGrid provides two ways of programmatic sorting:

-* by Property - using a [`PropertySortDescriptor`](#property-sort-descriptor)
+* By a property with a [`PropertySortDescriptor`](#property-sort-descriptor)
-* by a Custom Key - using a [`DelegateSortDescriptor`](#delegate-sort-descriptor)
+* By a custom key with a [`DelegateSortDescriptor`](#delegate-sort-descriptor)

 ### Property Sort Descriptor

 You can sort the data in a DataGrid by pointing a property from the class that defines your objects.
 This can be achieved with a `PropertySortDescriptor` and setting its `PropertyName` property.
 The descriptor exposes the following important properties:

-* `PropertyName:` Gets or sets the name of the property that is used to retrieve the key to sort by.
+* `PropertyName`&mdash;Gets or sets the name of the property that is used to retrieve the key to sort by.
-* `SortOrder:` Gets or sets the order of the sorting.
-It can be Ascending or Descending.
+* `SortOrder`&mdash;Gets or sets the order of the sorting (ascending or descending).

 ```XAML
 <telerikDataGrid:RadDataGrid.SortDescriptors>